An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 Women should discuss with their doctors any concerns and questions they may have about how cancer treatments could affect their fertility.
 They may also wish to have a consultation with a fertility specialist.
 Assisted reproductive technology such as embryo or oocyte (egg) cryopreservation ("freezing") may offer some women an option to later have children.
 ASCO recommends that you have these discussions with your health care team prior to starting cancer treatment.

 Surgery is a part of nearly every person's treatment for breast cancer.
 The initial surgical intervention is often a lumpectomy, the removal of the tumor itself.
-In the past, mastectomy (the removal of the breast) was the standard treatment for nearly all breast cancers.
+In the past, mastectomy (the removal of the entire breast) was the standard treatment for nearly all breast cancers.
 Now, many people with early-stage cancers can choose breast-conserving treatment.

 Lumpectomy is the removal of the tumor plus a margin of normal tissue that surrounds it.
 This procedure is also called partial mastectomy or breast-conserving surgery.